Condition Care Guide

 What are the symptoms of chlamydia?

 Chlamydia is known as the "silent" venereal disease because about three-quarters of infected women and about half of infected men show no symptoms.
-When symptoms do occur, they appear in women as abnormal vaginal discharge with or without odor, bleeding between periods or periods that are more painful than usual, abdominal pain with fever, itching or burning in or around the vagina, or pain while urinating or with sex.
-If men have symptoms, they usually occur in the form of a small amount of clear or cloudy discharge from the tip of the penis with burning or itching, painful urination, or pain and swelling around the testicles.
+When symptoms of chlamydia do occur, they appear in women as abnormal vaginal discharge with or without odor, bleeding between periods or periods that are more painful than usual, abdominal pain with fever, itching or burning in or around the vagina, or pain while urinating or with sex.
+If men have symptoms of chlamydia, they usually occur in the form of a small amount of clear or cloudy discharge from the tip of the penis with burning or itching, painful urination, or pain and swelling around the testicles.

 Women with severe chlamydial infection may require hospitalization, intravenous antibiotics and pain medicine, especially if the reproductive or urinary systems are affected.
 Failure to get adequate treatment may lead to several health problems.
 Pelvic inflammatory disease (PID) can result in damage of the fallopian tubes, scarring, and infertility.
 This can occur in up to 40 percent of infected women.
 Scarring in and around the abdomen can also lead to pregnancy outside of the uterus, a serious condition that can potentially be fatal if not diagnosed and quickly treated.